 - 1 chopping board (if not using pre-cut ingredients

-- 1 sharp knife (if not using pre-cut ingredients)
+- 1 chef knife (if not using pre-cut ingredients)

-- 2 tbsp oil for cooking (sesame oil for best flavor but not a problem if you don't have it)
+- 2 tablespoons oil for cooking (sesame oil for best flavor or use any cooking oil you have)

-- 1 16 oz bag of coleslaw mix
+- 1 16 ounces bag of coleslaw mix

 - chopped fresh green onions or cilantro

-- Optional: to make it spicy add 1-2 tsp of Sriracha sauce or red chili paste, or 1/4 tsp red pepper flakes.
+- Optional (to make spicy): 1 to 2 teaspoons Sriracha sauce or red chili paste, or ¼ teaspoon red pepper flakes.

 - Whisk low sodium soy sauce or coconut aminos with 5 spice seasoning blend in a small bowl or cup.
-Optional: to make this spicy, add 1/4 teaspoon of red pepper flakes, or 1-2 teaspoons of Sriracha sauce or red chili paste to the mix.
+Add optional spice.

-- Add the garlic, cook for about 30 seconds, then push garlic and onions to the side.
+- Add the garlic and cook for about 30 seconds.
+Then push garlic and onions to the side.

-- Add the ground pork to the center of the pan and cook for about 30 seconds, then break apart with a wooden spoon.
+- Add the ground meat to the center of the skillet and cook for about 30 seconds, breaking apart with a wooden spoon.
 Continue to cook until no longer pink.

-- While ground pork is cooking, start boiling water to cook the ramen noodles.
+- While ground meat is cooking, start boiling water to cook the ramen noodles.
 Once the water begins to boil, add the ramen noodles and cook for 2 minutes.
-Once cooked, strain noodles in a colander over the sink.
+Once cooked, strain the noodles in a colander over the sink.

-- When the ground pork is all cooked, add the coleslaw mix.
-Cook until the coleslaw has reduced in size and slightly wilted.
-This will take about 2 minutes if you place the lid on the pan.
+- When the ground meat is all cooked, add the coleslaw mix.
+Cook until the coleslaw has reduced in size and is slightly wilted.
+This will take about 2 minutes if you place the lid on the skillet.
 It will take a couple of minutes or so longer if you don't have a lid.

-- Once the coleslaw has cooked, add the noodles and soy sauce (or coconut aminos) + 5 spice seasoning blend mixture.
+- Once the coleslaw has cooked, add the noodles and sauce blend.
 Toss everything until well combined.

 - Taste and adjust seasonings as needed.
 Top with chopped fresh green onions or cilantro and enjoy!